sohamgherwada/carleton_competition_winter_2026/README.md

 # SQL Query Writer Agent Competition

-## Organized by MindBridge AI

-Welcome to the SQL Query Writer Agent Competition!
+Welcome to the SQL Query Writer Agent Competition Organized by MindBridge AI!
 This competition challenges you to build an intelligent agent that can translate natural language questions into SQL queries for a relational database.

 ---